Cavafy's House in Alexandria

 Can you imagine the small office where C. P. Cavafy wrote his poems?
 The balcony on which he dreamed of tomorrow and reminisced about yesterday?
 The neighborhood in which he walked through in the center of Alexandria?
 His apartment on the former Rue Lepsius?

-Starting with the acquisition of the Cavafy archive, its digitization, and opening it to the public and researchers, the Onassis Foundation undertook the restoration of the Cavafy House in early 2022.
-On May 11, 2024 the Cavafy House opened its doors to the public.
-Under the architectural design of Flux-office by Eva Manidaki and Thanassis Demiris, the place where C. P. Cavafy lived most of his life and created so many of the works that made him a universal poet has been restored and reconfigured in order to highlight the image of the residence as it was in the years the poet lived, to illuminate his relationship with the city of Alexandria and the impact of his work to this day, but also to transport us back in time.
-Images of his biography take shape in an apartment in the center of Alexandria.
+Starting with the acquisition of the Cavafy archive, its digitization, and opening it to the public and researchers, the Onassis Foundation, in collaboration with the Hellenic Foundation for Culture, undertook the restoration of the Cavafy House in Alexandria in early 2022, aiming to turn it into a hub for visitors from all over the world.
+In May 2024, the Cavafy House reopened its doors to the public.
+The apartment where C. P. Cavafy lived most of his life and created so many of the works that made him a universal poet has been restored and reconfigured in order to highlight the image of the residence as it was in the years the poet lived, to illuminate his relationship with the city of Alexandria and the impact of his work to this day, but also to transport us back in time.

 C. P. Cavafy moved to this apartment at what was then 10 Rue Lepsius (now 4 Rue C. P. Cavafy, formerly Rue Sharm El Shiekh) in 1907, together with his older brother Paul.
 The following year, Paul retired and moved permanently to France, to the town of Hyères, and from then on, the poet lived here alone.
 After his death, the building functioned as a boarding house named Amir, among other uses.

-On November 16, 1992, on the initiative of the historian and writer Kostis Moskoff, cultural attaché at the Greek Embassy in Cairo, the Cavafy Museum was inaugurated in this space.
+On November 16, 1992, on the initiative and efforts of the historian and writer Kostis Moskoff, cultural attaché at the Greek Embassy in Cairo, and of Stratis Stratigakis, who also provided the funding, the Cavafy Museum was inaugurated in this space.
 From 1994 to 2020, the Cavafy Museum also hosted the Stratis Tsirkas Room, which was dedicated to the acclaimed Egyptian Greek novelist.
-A young Tsirkas met C. P. Cavafy and visited him in this apartment during the summer of 1930.
-Many years later, he wrote two landmark works on the poet, Cavafy and his Era (1958) and The Political Cavafy (1971).
-In 2022, the Onassis Foundation undertook the restoration of the Cavafy House in collaboration with the Hellenic Foundation for Culture, with the aim of attracting visitors from all over the world.
+Tsirkas met C. P. Cavafy as a young man, and visited him in this apartment during the summer of 1930.
+Many years later he wrote two landmark works on the poet, Cavafy and his Era (1958) and The Political Cavafy (1971).

 Thematic Sections